-Christoph Merian Verlag is a small Swiss publishing house that specialises in books on art, photography and architecture, as well as non-fiction books with a regional relevance.
+Christoph Merian Verlag is an independent Swiss publishing house that specialises in books on art, photography and architecture, as well as non-fiction books with a regional relevance.
 The Christoph Merian Verlag is an Institution of the Christoph Merian Foundation Basel.

 Who was Christoph Merian?

 Christoph Merian (1800-1858) came from a patrician family in Basel.
 Contrary to the family tradition – his father was a successful business man – the son opted for agriculture.
 Later in life he acquired great wealth, being his parents’ only heir and having astutely administered his assets.
 Christoph Merian and his wife Margaretha, née Burckhardt, lived a life marked by piety and a sense of social responsibility.
 Together they supported a number of social and religious works.
 As they had no children of their own, Christoph Merian appointed his wife, and after her his “dear hometown of Basel”, as his one and only heir.
 He specified that the revenue from his assets be used for “necessary and useful purposes in the city”.
 Since the death of Margaretha Merian in 1886, the foundation named after Christoph Merian has been involved in non-profit activities.

 It all began with the Baseldeutsch-Grammatik ...